The "Thin Blue Line" ain't quite as thin as it used to be!

 I turned to look at Al, and tried to kick at the bad-oscar to help in the scuffle, but he was just out of range.
 Al tried to plead with the guy to stop fighting and give him the keys, telling him that my hand was shut in the door.
 I got onto the radio (portable) and called for assistance from other units in town.
 I immediately heard sirens start up from points north and south of my location.
 I was able to look out across the main street leading into the main town area of Richland, George Washington Way.
 I was standing at the side of the car, trapped like a monkey, not able to pull my fingers out of the door.
 I decided to try smashing the window with my kel-lite flashlight ( a big 5-cell one).
 I swung the flashlight hard, and struck the window dead center.
 I almost blacked out with the new spasm of pain from the fingers on my hand.
 The window did not break.
 I decided to not try that again.

-About this time, the kid's mom comes walking out of the house, yelling at us for harrassing her son.
+About this time, the kid's mom comes walking out of the house, yelling at us for harassing her son.
 At the same time, the patrol car from the north passed by very fast on Geo.
 Wash.
 Way, and the car from the south passed by in the other direction.
-I notified them by radio that they had just passed by my location, but the sounds of their screaching brakes and tires assured me that they had realized that when they spotted my overheads about a third of a block away on the side street.
+I notified them by radio that they had just passed by my location, but the sounds of their screeching brakes and tires assured me that they had realized that when they spotted my overheads about a third of a block away on the side street.

 The mother was able to get the boy to settle down, and surrender his keys.
 I was freed, and the boy was arrested and cuffed.
-The coccaine was seized, and the boy was booked into jail.
+The cocaine was seized, and the boy was booked into jail.

 For the next 4 weeks, I had to wear a big bright white fiberglass cast from my fingertips of my left index and middle fingers to my elbow.
 My thumb, ring and little fingers were not in the cast.
-I took great pleasure in knowing that as I drove around town with my window open and my left arm propped up on the door, I was able to give the appearance of giving everyone the "finger", yet also able to feign ignorance.
+I took great pleasure in knowing that as I drove around town with my window open and my left arm propped up on the door, I was able to give the appearance of giving everyone the "finger," yet also able to feign ignorance.
 I was after all, in a cast. :-)

 "Orange Datsun pickup"